rm8x/aframe-oscsend-component/README.md

 ```
 ### TODO
 * Allow users to specify which attributes to send
-* Send attributes in a sensibly structured message
 * Reconnect behavior
-* Care deeply about performance (see TODOs on tick function)
+* Care deeply about performance
 * Demos